drogatkin/7Bee/README.md

  can be used for any other tasks where a scripting language makes sense.
 7Bee scripting language is an XML language syntax based, so a learning curve should be a reasonably short.
 Read more about 7Bee scripting language under [doc](https://github.com/drogatkin/7Bee/tree/master/doc) directory for the project.

+You can also try [RustBee](https://github.com/drogatkin/rust_utilities) tool.
+It's inspired by 7Bee ideas and written in Rust.
+See [doc](https://github.com/drogatkin/rust_utilities/tree/master/doc/rustbee) of it.

 ## Getting started
 Being GitHub project, 7Bee doesn't offer binaries so they should be built.
 (You can skip a building step and take a pre-built bee.jar from a github release section.
 Place a downloaded bee.jar in lib directory.)
 7Bee is a self building tool, however if you build it